The biggest growth in the mountain bike industry is coming from eMTBs – electric mountain bikes.

 Exceptional Bontrager components have been liberally used for your comfort and riding pleasure.
 Starting with the Bontrager Arvada saddle, the Rhythm Comp handlebars, the XR Trail Comp grips and finishing with the Rhythm Comp stem, this is one relaxing bike to be on for longer adventures.

 As standard, the Powerfly comes with long travel suspension and 27” mid-fat tires which give the best compromise for traction, stability and effective handling on all but the toughest terrain.
+If you are looking for an eMTB not so hardcore, try the Trek Powerfly 5.

 There’s little doubt that electric mountain bikes are the way forwards or, at least, going to be a major player for riders’ attentions when choosing their next new MTB.
 In this guide of five of the top E-bikes, we hope we’ve helped express our excitement and the great reasons why we think you should consider one for these beauties as your next purchase!